janczizikow/sleek/resizing-images/README.md

+# Purpose

+A simple alternative for `gulp` in case you can not use `gulp`.

 # Using

+Install `ImageMagick` by running the command `sudo apt-get install imagemagick`

-Make sure `sudo chmod 777 resize.sh` (Only need once for the first time)
+In the folder `resizing-image`, run `sudo chmod 777 resize.sh` (Only need once for the first time)

-Whenever you create a new post:
+Now, whenever you create a new post:

 1. Put the featured image in the same folder with `resize.sh`
 2. Run `./resize.sh`